How to Build a Hamburger Menu in React

 import { useState } from "react";

-1. Define a state in the MobileNavigation component:
+Next, define a state within the MobileNavigation component:

 //MobileNavigation.js